Skip To Main Content

 • Policy

 The purpose of observing Disability History Month is to encourage students to respect individuals with disabilities rather than pity them, to focus on their strengths and to promote understanding rather than stereotypes.
-Students will be encourages to recognize the whole person rather than just an individual disability.
+Students will be encouraged to recognize the whole person rather than just an individual’s disability.

 Suggested topics for activities include: